High-Probability Convergence Theory for Distributed Composite Optimization with Sub-Weibull Noises: Introduction

-In existing literature, the studies on MA-DO and its related distributed Nash equilibrium seeking under heavy-tailed noise have only very recently begun to attract attention (e.g. \cite{qlxc2025}, \cite{sc2024}, \cite{scwwy2025}).
-Moreover, existing findings in this direction remain severely limited.
-We observe that existing work on DSGMs with heavy-tailed noise primarily focuses on scenarios where the noise possesses lower-order moments.
-In such extreme cases, despite the introduction of techniques like clipping or normalization, the convergence performance is clearly worse than the optimal or suboptimal rates.
-This fact drives us to seek a scenario where the stochastic gradient model in the DSGM exhibits the characteristics of heavy-tailed noise (at least encompassing a series of important noise models such as sub-Gaussian and sub-exponential noise), while also achieving significantly better convergence performance than the existing results on DSGMs under heavy-tailed noises.
-To this end, in this paper, we study DSGM with stochastic gradient modeled by the sub-Weibull noises.
-Sub-Weibull noise is a type of random noise characterized by exponentially decaying tails, as nicely discussed in the existing optimization and learning literature \cite{bmcd2024}-\cite{gss2021}, which provide inspiring insights.
-The sub-Weibull distribution can be viewed as a nice intermediate heavy-tailed noise model, heavier than sub-Gaussian noise and lighter than bounded $p$-moment noise for $p\in(0,2)$.
-It is noteworthy that the high probability convergence theory has not yet been explored for DSGMs with sub-Weibull stochastic gradient noise in the context of MA-DCO.
-This presents a promising opportunity to establish high probability convergence theory for some classic DSGMs under sub-Weibull noises.
-This work aims to fill this gap and present an initial exploration into the theoretical study of time-varying MA-DCO within the framework of sub-Weibull randomness.
+We observe that, in existing works, despite the introduction of techniques like clipping or normalization, the convergence performance is clearly worse than the optimal or suboptimal rates.
+This fact drives us to seek a scenario where the stochastic gradient model in DSGMs can exhibit potentially heavier-tailed feature, while also achieving significantly better convergence performance than the existing results on DSGMs under general heavy-tailed noise condition.
+To this end, we study DSGMs with stochastic gradient modeled by the sub-Weibull noises.
+Sub-Weibull noise is a type of random noise characterized by exponentially decaying tails, as nicely discussed in the existing optimization and learning literature \cite{bmcd2024}-\cite{kmd2022}, which provide inspiring insights.
+Sub-Weibull distributions are known for their strong tail, concentration and martingale properties for constructing robust confidence bounds in statistics and optimization (e.g. \cite{mdb2024}, \cite{vgna2020}).
+The sub-Weibull noise can be viewed as a nice intermediate model between light-tailed and heavy-tailed noise, heavier than sub-Gaussian noise while also serving as a representative lighter subclass of the bounded $p$th-moment noise for $p\in(1,2]$.
+By using a simple tail parameter $\ttt$ to characterize sub-Weibull randomness, it provides a unified analytical framework for handling and modeling a very broad typical random noises from sub-Gaussian distribution ($\ttt=\f{1}{2}$), sub-Exponential distribution ($\ttt=1$) to heavier-tailed distributions ($\ttt>1$) as well as the random variables with finite support (e.g. \cite{kmd2022}).
+Moreover, the intermittent updates can be modeled by sub-Weibull variables, as mentioned in \cite{kmd2022}.
+Hence, sub-Weibull class possesses strong modeling capability for real-world noises, and provides a good entry point for noise research, avoiding the extremes of being too narrow (such as limited to sub-Gaussian) or too broad (such as including all possible distributions with rare extreme cases), and finds a well-balanced point that can enhance both theoretical generality and practical applicability (e.g. \cite{bmcd2024}).
+It is noteworthy that the high-probability convergence theory has not yet been explored for DSGMs with sub-Weibull stochastic gradient noise in the context of convex DCO.
+This presents a promising opportunity to establish high-probability convergence theory for some classic DSGMs under sub-Weibull noises.
+We aim to fill this gap and present an initial exploration into the theoretical study of convex DCO within the framework of sub-Weibull randomness.